kaiyon07/rp2020_rethinking_softmax/README.md

 The `meanvar` parameter can be used to change the distance between the optimal centers.

-- **Training the models adversarially using SCE loss** Models can be trained with MMC loss by the following commands:
+- **Training the models adversarially using SCE loss** Models can be trained adversarially with SCE loss by the following commands:
 ```shell
 python advtrain.py --batch_size=50 --dataset=[dataset] --optimizer='mom' --lr=0.01 --version=2 --adv_ratio=1.0 --use_MMLDA=False --use_target=False --attack_method='MadryEtAl' --use_BN=True --use_random=False
 ```